 I became reacquainted with singer-songwriter-guitarist-keyboards player Ed Furst and we formed the Bottle Brothers (so-called for several reasons !).
 We did some gigs and recordings.
 We’re about to bring out a new album.

 Things moved on – I met Uta Lohse (Buck/Boundy) a great photographer and music ‘impresario’ honoured for her efforts by honourary membership of the Musicians Union for ‘services to jazz and live music’ and we put on lots of live music incuding jazz and my new band ‘Out of the Blue’.
 Mark One Out of the Blue had been formed 3 years before as a two-piece band with me and Chicago saxophonist and keyboard playerJohn Dorman who was very funny – we made a big cardboard moustache and beard which he hung on his sax when busking on the tube at Christmas.
 I played him some Steve Winwood ‘what do you think?’
-John – ‘He sounds more like a black man than a black man do !’
+(John was of the Black persuasion) – ‘He sounds more like a black man than a black man do !’
 QED.
 At gigs I played Wes Montgomery-style octaves and he said to me ‘Man, the way you was poppin’ them notes !’